Includes a list of goods that are prohibited from being exported to the country or are otherwise restricted.

 The Ministry of Foreign Affairs and European Integration keeps a centralized record of all mandatory international restrictive measures in force.

-Importers have to check first with Moldovan customs on any existent limitations or restrictions.
+Importers have to check first with Moldovan customs on any existing limitations or restrictions.